Healthiest Granola 2025: In-Depth Analysis of 40+ Brands

 Among 40+ granolas analyzed:

-Why We Chose Olive Oil
+Why We Chose Extra Virgin Olive Oil

 When registered dietitians specifically recommended olive oil over coconut oil for heart health, we recognized an opportunity.
 While most manufacturers continued using cheaper alternatives, we made olive oil our foundation because it's the only oil that actively supports rather than potentially undermines your health goals.